 - Ksapa’s recommendations also stressed the importance of internal and external stakeholder engagement.
 For each Duty of Care priority, the action plan indeed outlines who is responsible, who is accountable, who should be engaged and informed to streamline risk remediation and bolster progress over time.

 The resulting Duty of Care action plan summarizes core issues to prioritize as well as the corresponding tools and stakeholder ecosystems.
-As part of the continuous improvement dynamic underpinning the Duty of Care regulation, it also commits the Group to update its Duty of Care risk matrix and finetune the corresponding action plan accordingly.
+As part of the continuous improvement dynamic underpinning the Duty of Care regulation, it also commits the Group to update its Duty of Care risk matrix and finetune the corresponding action plan accordingly on a regular basis.

 RESULTS & NEXT STEPS